 Join Us This Easter

 Join us at 6:30 pm on Maundy Thursday for a feast, as we remember Jesus’ last supper.
-There will be a roast lamb dinner, some readings of scripture, a service of the Lord’s Supper and a voluntary foot washing for those who are interested.
+There will be a roast lamb dinner, some readings of scripture, and a service of the Lord’s Supper

 9:00 am on Good Friday will be a solemn service of scripture, song & reflection as we ponder anew the crucifixion and death of Christ, the sacrificial lamb of God.